-- Auto Hyphenation: Specify whether automatic hyphenation is allowed. - Smallest Word: Specify the minimum number of characters a word must contain to allow hyphenation. - Minimum Before: Specify the minimum number of characters before a hyphen. - Minimum After: Specify the minimum number of characters after a hyphen. - Break Capitalized Words: Specify whether hyphenation of capitalized words is allowed. - Hyphens in a Row: Specify how many words can be hyphenated in consecutive line ends. - Hyphenation Zone: Specify the area before the right indentation in which hyphenation can occur.
+- Hyphens in a Row: Specify how many words can be hyphenated in consecutive line ends. - Hyphenation Zone: Specify the area before the right indentation in which hyphenation can occur.
 For example, if you set the hyphenation zone to .05", the word is hyphenated when an acceptable hyphenation point falls within .05" of the right indentation.
-The word preceding the hyphenated word must not fall within the hyphenation zone. - Hyphenation Zone: For words containing Roman characters, specify the area before the right indentation in which hyphenation can occur.
-For example, if you set the hyphenation zone to .05", the word is hyphenated when an acceptable hyphenation point falls within .05" of the right indentation.
 The word preceding the hyphenated word must not fall within the hyphenation zone. - Justification Method: Specify how words and characters are spaced. - Space: Specify the minimum and maximum amount of space between words in paragraphs that have justified or forced alignment.
 Specify the optimum amount of space between words in all paragraphs, regardless of their alignment. - Char: Specify the minimum and maximum amount of space between characters in paragraphs that have justified or forced alignment.
-Specify the optimum amount of space between characters in all paragraphs, regardless of their alignment.
+Specify the optimum amount of space between characters in all paragraphs, regardless of their alignment. - Non-Breaking Char Set: Choose a non-breaking character set from the dropdown menu.
+For more information about non-breaking character sets, see "Working with non-breaking character sets." - Non Breaking Method: Choose a non-breaking method from the drop-down menu.
+When the last character in a line of justified text is a non-breaking character that cannot end a line, Run Back pulls the first character of the next line up to the current line, based on the value in the Min. field.
+Run Down pushes the character to the next line, based on the value in the Max. field.

-- •• Non-Breaking Char Set: Choose a non-breaking character set from the drop-down menu.
-For more information about non-breaking character sets, see "Working with non-breaking character sets." - • Non Breaking Method: Choose a non-breaking method from the drop-down menu.
-When the last character in a line of justified text is a non-breaking character that cannot end a line, Run Back pulls the first character of the next line up to the current line, based on the value in the Min, field, Run Down pushes the character to the next line, based on the value in the Max. field.
-For more information about non-breaking characters, see "Working with non-breaking character sets." - R Space: Specify the amount of space between words containing Roman characters in justified paragraphs.
+- • R Space: Specify the amount of space between words containing Roman characters in justified paragraphs.
 Specify the optimum amount of space between words containing Roman characters in all paragraphs, regardless of their alignment. - • EA Punct: Specify the minimum and maximum amount of space between East Asian punctuation characters in justified paragraphs.
-Specify the optimum amount of space between East Asian punctuation characters in all paragraphs, regardless of their alignment. - U Kana/Hangul/ZhuYin: Specify the minimum and maximum amount of space between Kana, Hangul, or Zhu Yin characters in justified paragraphs.
-Specify the optimum amount of space between Kana, Hangul, or Zhu Yin characters in all paragraphs, regardless of their alignment. - Han: Specify the minimum and maximum amount of space between Han characters in justified paragraphs.
-Specify the optimum amount of space between Han characters in all paragraphs, regardless of their alignment. - R Char: Specify the minimum and maximum amount of space between Roman characters in justified paragraphs.
+Specify the optimum amount of space between East Asian punctuation characters in all paragraphs, regardless of their alignment. - • Kana/Hangul/ZhuYin: Specify the minimum and maximum amount of space between Kana, Hangul, or Zhu Yin characters in justified paragraphs.
+Specify the optimum amount of space between Kana, Hangul, or Zhu Yin characters in all paragraphs, regardless of their alignment. - • Han: Specify the minimum and maximum amount of space between Han characters in justified paragraphs.
+Specify the optimum amount of space between Han characters in all paragraphs, regardless of their alignment. - • R Char: Specify the minimum and maximum amount of space between Roman characters in justified paragraphs.
 Specify the optimum amount of space between Roman characters in all paragraphs, regardless of their alignment. - Flush Zone: Specify the area before the right indentation within which the last word in the last line of a justified paragraph must fall in order to justify that line.
 For example, if you enter 1", the last line of a paragraph to which the hyphenation and justification specification is applied will not be justified until the last word in the line falls within 1" of the right indentation. - Single Word Justify: Specify whether a single word on a line in a justified paragraph extends from the left indentation to the right indentation.
-When the box is unchecked, a single word on a line is left-aligned. - U Break on Spaces: Specify whether Chinese, Japanese, and Korean text breaks on spaces. - To enable/ disable justification settings for East Asian text categories of EA Punct, Han, Kana/ Hangul/ ZhuYin specified in H&J, go to Preferences > Layout > General
+When the box is unchecked, a single word on a line is left-aligned. - • Break on Spaces: Specify whether Chinese, Japanese, and Korean text breaks on spaces. - → To enable/ disable justification settings for East Asian text categories of EA Punct, Han, Kana/ Hangul/ ZhuYin specified in H&J, go to Preferences > Layout > General